TheNCuber/MMM-bernwordclock/README.md

 # Module: Word Clock
-This Magic Mirror module displays a Word Clock written in the Swiss German dialect of Bern.
+This Magic Mirror module displays a Word Clock written in the Swiss German dialect of Lucerne.

 ## Using the module